saguileran/birdsongs/results.md

 last_modified_at: 2023-01-05T11:59:26-04:00
 ---

-Results obtained by the `birdsongs` package for some birds, humman whistles, and frogs.
+Results obtained with the `birdsongs` package for some birds, humman whistles, and frogs audios.

 ## Data Used